2. Pads, helmets and batting gloves are not required. Non marking footwear must be

 25. One run will be scored when the ball hits the side wall in addition to any other

-26. If the ball hits the rear wall directly behind the striker (except in the case
+26. If the ball hits the rear wall directly behind the striker (whether from the

-27. Batters will be out if the ball strikes the wall above a certain line, including
+27. Batters will be out if the ball strikes any part of the ceiling.

 28. One single run between the wickets will count as two runs to the batting side.